-- % of caregivers enrolled in home visiting program who are screened for depression - % of caregivers enrolled for positive depression screens who received one or more service contacts - % of children enrolled in home visiting who received the last recommended visit based on AAP schedule - % of mothers enrolled in home visiting who received postpartum visits within eight weeks of delivery - % of primary caregivers enrolled in home visiting who were referred to tobacco cessation counseling or services - % of infants enrolled in home visiting who are always placed to sleep on their backs, without bed-sharing or soft bedding - Patient demographics (gender, age, race, ethnicity, insurance status)
+- % of mothers enrolled in home visiting who received postpartum visits within eight weeks of delivery - " In 2019, 91.5 percent of mothers enrolled in home visiting received postpartum visits within eight weeks of delivery. - % of primary caregivers enrolled in home visiting who were referred to tobacco cessation counseling or services - " In 2019, 13.1 percent of primary caregivers using tobacco or cigarettes at enrollment were referred to tobacco cessation counseling or services. - % of infants enrolled in home visiting who are always placed to sleep on their backs, without bed-sharing or soft bedding - " In 2019, 43.2 percent of infants under 12 months were always put to sleep safely.

+Patient demographics (gender, age, race, ethnicity, insurance status)